Welcome to Jakarta EE 11¶

 New Specifications¶

-Jakarta EE 11 added a new specification: Jakarta Data.
+Jakarta EE 11 introduces a major new specification: Jakarta Data.

 Updates¶

 type is now a first-class citizen in Jakarta EE.
-Specifications like Persistence, Faces, Expression Language, and Validation have embraced record
+Specifications such as Persistence, Faces, Expression Language, and Validation have all embraced record

-Several specifications were updated in Jakarta EE 11.
+Several specifications have received notable updates in Jakarta EE 11:

-CDI - the core of the Jakarta EE ecosystem, includes a few minor enhancements in the new 4.1 version.
-For developers, the ability to use @Priority
+- CDI 4.1: The core of the Jakarta EE ecosystem now includes several enhancements.
+For developers, the ability to use

-on producers is a significant highlight.
-For implementations, the major change is that the CDI EE integration part has been moved to the Jakarta platform specification.
-Check out What's new in CDI 4.1 for more details.
+on producers is a key highlight.
+For implementers, the CDI EE integration has been moved to the Jakarta platform specification.
+See What's new in CDI 4.1 for more information. - Persistence 3.2: This release brings many small improvements, such as supporting

-type as embeddable classes, porting more SQL-specific functions to JPQL, and providing programmatic configuration instead of the persistence.xml
+types as embeddable classes, adding more SQL-specific functions to JPQL, and enabling programmatic configuration as an alternative topersistence.xml

-Concurrency 3.1 adopted Java 21 virtual threads in managed execution service and Java 9 Flow
+. - Concurrency 3.1: Now supports Java 21 virtual threads in managed execution services and Java 9

 The ManagedBean

 specification has been removed from Jakarta EE 11.
-Additionally, starting with Jakarta EE 11, the SOAP-based Web Service specification is marked as deprecated and is not recommended for new projects.
+Additionally, starting with this release, the SOAP-based Web Service specification is marked as deprecated and is not recommended for new projects.
 References to SecurityManager

-are planned for removal due to its deprecation in a future Java SE runtime.
-Currently, only some specifications have accomplished the SecurityManager
+are being phased out due to its deprecation in future Java SE runtimes.
+While some specifications have already removed SecurityManager

-API cleanup, with the remainder delayed to Jakarta EE 12.
+APIs, the remainder will be addressed in Jakarta EE 12.

-We will explore the new features with example code in future posts.
+We will explore these new features with example code in future posts.

 Under Maintenance¶

-The following specifications have no updates in Jakarta EE 11:
+The following specifications remain unchanged in Jakarta EE 11:

 - Jakarta JSON-B